RifluxyssSDK/Analytics/README.md

 ===============
 Analytics library, it's helps to store your log details from the given data.

+### Description

+* This is a simple and straight forward library for store and get user analytics through your application usage.

 ### How to integrate into your app ?

 Integrating the project is simple, All you need to do is follow the below steps.